-GlaxoSmithKline Collaboration
+GSK Collaboration

-In March 2014, we entered into a Collaboration and Exclusive License Agreement (the "GSK Agreement") with TESARO, Inc. ("Tesaro"), an oncology-focused biopharmaceutical company now a part of GlaxoSmithKline (Tesaro and GlaxoSmithKline are hereinafter referred to, collectively, as "GSK").
-Under the terms of the GSK Agreement, we agreed to perform certain discovery and early preclinical development of therapeutic antibodies with the goal of generating immunotherapy antibodies for subsequent preclinical, clinical, regulatory, and commercial development to be performed by GSK.
-Under the terms of the GSK Agreement, GSK paid an upfront license fee of \$17.0 million in March 2014 and agreed to provide funding to us for research and development services related to antibody discovery programs for three specific targets.
-In November 2014, Amendment No. 1 to the GSK Agreement was agreed by both parties to add an additional antibody discovery program for an upfront license fee of \$2.0 million.
-Currently, under the GSK Agreement, GSK is developing Jemperli (dostarlimab), an anti-PD-1 antagonist antibody, as a monotherapy for various solid tumor indications.
-In addition, GSK is developing dostarlimab in combination with additional therapies under the collaboration, including with two other development programs from the GSK Agreement: cobolimab, an anti-TIM-3 antibody, and GSK40974386, an anti-LAG-3 antibody, for various solid tumor indications.
+In March 2014, we entered into a Collaboration and Exclusive License Agreement with GSK (the "GSK Agreement") with TESARO, Inc. ("Tesaro"), an oncology-focused biopharmaceutical company now a part of GSK (Tesaro and GSK are hereinafter referred to, collectively, as "GSK").
+Currently, under the GSK Agreement, GSK is developing Jemperli as a monotherapy for various solid tumor indications.
+In addition, GSK is developing dostarlimab in combination with additional therapies under the collaboration, including with another development program from the GSK Agreement: cobolimab, an anti-TIM-3 antibody, in 2L NSCLC.
+In October 2023, Amendment No. 5 to the GSK Agreement was agreed by both parties to terminate the anti-LAG-3 antagonist antibody development program under the GSK Agreement.
+In accordance with the GSK Agreement and the amendment, we have regained full global rights to the anti-LAG-3 antagonist antibody development program.